hyperware-ai/hyperware-book/src/cookbook/file_transfer.md

 # File Transfer

-This recipe looks at the `file-transfer` package, a template included with `kit` and also copied [here](https://github.com/kinode-dao/kinode-book/tree/main/code/file-transfer).
+This recipe looks at the `file-transfer` package, a template included with `kit` and also copied [here](https://github.com/hyperware-ai/hyperware-book/tree/main/code/file-transfer).
 To create the template use
 ```
 kit n file-transfer -t file-transfer
 ```

-The `file-transfer` package shows off a few parts of Kinode userspace:
+The `file-transfer` package shows off a few parts of Hyperware userspace:
 1. It makes use of the [VFS](../apis/vfs.md) to store files on disk.
 2. It uses a manager-worker pattern (see conceptual discussion [here](../system/process/processes.md#awaiting-a-response) and [here](../system/process/processes.md#spawning-child-processes)) to enable multiple concurrent uploads/downloads without sacrificing code readability.
 3. It exports its [WIT API](../system/process/wit_apis.md) so that other packages can easily build in file transfer functionality in a library-like manner, as demonstrated in [another recipe](./package_apis_workers.md).